fkfest/dumpham/README.md

 * `U` - the on-site Coulomb repulsion
 * `t` - the hopping parameters.
 The hopping parameters can be specified as a single number (nearest-neighbour hopping) or as a list of numbers (to include next-nearest neighbour hoppings etc)
 * `a` - the parameter of the long-range Coulomb repulsion

+By default a shift is applied to the Hamiltonian to make the interaction behave as fluctuation potential.
+The shift can be disabled by setting `add_shift=0` in the `ppp` command.